rohithvishaal/3ds-converters/README.md

 python 3ds_converter_gui.py
 ```

-Or double-click the file in Windows Explorer.
+Or double-click the file `Launch_GUI.bat`in Windows Explorer.

 ### How to Use